hellomohitepam/java-notes/Streams.md

 List<String> list1 = stream.map(String::toUpperCase).toList(); // exception
 ```

-Statefull: which know about the other elements like sorted
+- Statefull: which know about the other elements like sorted
-stateless: which do not know about the other elements like map
+- Stateless: which do not know about the other elements like map

 # Parallel Stream
 * A type of stream that enables parallel processing of elements